OpenVAA/voting-advice-application/docs/docker-setup-guide.md

 Don't forget to run `yarn install --production` before starting the frontend.

 ## Building the backend separately
-To build the backend separately, run `npm run build` and `npm run start` in the `backend/vaa-strapi` directory.
+To build the backend separately, run `yarn build` and `yarn start` in the `backend/vaa-strapi` directory.
 This will build Strapi and start it in port 1337.